usab-skrow/swe-ireland/subtopics/success.md

 Well it's a very subjective area to be honest.
 Every person's definition of success is different.

-## Things that could be a parameter to check of professional success
+## Things that could be a parameter to check professional success

 1. You enjoy your work.
 2. You are perfectly content in the team/company.